European Fire Ant

 If you do not wish to control these ants on your own - you can contact insect and other pest management companies and inquire if they manage for European fire ants (it would be useful to make sure they are aware of the difference between European fire ants and other biting ants).

-Download the Metro Vancouver's Best Management Practices for European Fire Ants here.
+For further details on European Fire Ant control please refer to the Metro Vancouver Best Management Practices for European Fire Ants (pg.
+10-17)

 For more information on how to identify the European fire ant check out the University of Florida's data page on European fire ants here.